Rakesh-Mourya-G/xen-orchestra/docs/backups_and_disaster_recovery.md

 - space efficient
 - consume less bandwidth (if your NFS share is far)

-If you have compression on your NFS share (or destination file-system like ZFS), you can disable compression in Xen Orchestra.
+If you have compression on your NFS share (or destination file-system like ZFS), you can disable compression in CloudVisor.

 Here is a network usage graph with 2 identical backup, the first one without compression: